-Supply Chain Strategy Consulting
+Supply Chain Strategy and Business Strategy

-Creating a supply chain strategy is very similar to creating a business strategy.
 The difference in our supply chain consulting services is we start with an “operational” mindset and finish with a supply chain framework, built on optimization functionality.

-Supply chain strategy is a plan based on facts.
-Facts include qualitative and quantitative data.
-However, a strategy is not always correct.
 Steve Jobs once said, “you never connect the dots going forward, you can only do that when looking backwards.”
 Business strategy tries to look forward but more than anything, it seeks to align the organization to a plan.

 - Baseline Analysis